Homeowners Association, Common Interest Community Reform Signed Into Law

 - Eliminate certain parking restrictions, such as prohibitions on parking work vehicles in residential driveways.

 The bill also includes a provision with potential implications for cities.
-Section 14 would prohibit cities and counties from requiring the creation of an HOA — or common property necessitating one — as a condition for approving residential building permits, conditional use permits, or planned unit developments, unless requested by the developer or required by state or federal law.
+Section 14 prohibits cities and counties from requiring the creation of an HOA — or common property necessitating one — as a condition for approving residential building permits, conditional use permits, or planned unit developments, unless requested by the developer or required by state or federal law.